Discover ADHD Assessment & Multisensory Learning Support in Hurlstone Park.

 People with ADHD have varied learning needs, and what may work well for one person may not be as effective for someone else.
 Multisensory learning is essential in engaging these learners, as it allows our tutors to integrate different sensory modalities to enhance skill acquisition and improve retention.

-NDIS Support for Individuals with ADHD & ADD.
+NDIS Funding for ADHD & ADD.

 Unfortunately, having a diagnosis of ADHD alone does not meet the requirements for a successful NDIS application.
 However, ADHD may be considered as an additional factor in developing NDIS plans for individuals who have a diagnosis such as Autism or Intellectual Delay.